-The Company leases certain land and buildings as sales shops, and the lease period is 5-16 years.
-Upon the termination of the lease term, the Company does not have preferential rights to acquire the land and buildings leased, and it is agreed that the Company shall not sublease or transfer all or part of the underlying assets leased without the consent of the lessor.
+The Group leases certain land and buildings as sales shops, and the lease period is 5-16 years.
+At the end of the lease term, the Group has no bargain purchase option over the land and building leased, and the Group may not sublease or transfer all or part of the leased items without the lessor's consent.

-The lease conditions of the land and buildings leased by the Company are agreed between the Company and the lessor.
-Due to the different types of leases of the lessor, the payment terms of the lease payments agreed between the Company and the lessor are as follows:
+The lease conditions of the land and buildings leased by the Group are agreed between the Group and the lessor.
+Due to the different types of leases of the lessor, the payment terms of the lease payments agreed between the Group and the lessor are as follows:

-- 1) Payments for land lease, general buildings and some department stores are made at the agreed fixed rent. - 2) Payments for most department stores are made based on a specific percentage of store turnover. - 3) Payments for the rent agreed with the minimum guarantee are required for some department stores.
+- 1) Payments for land lease, general buildings and some department stores are made at the agreed fixed rent. - 2) Payments for most department stores are made based on a specific percentage of store turnover.

+3) Payments for the rent agreed with the minimum guarantee are required for some department stores.

-The variable payment terms will enable the rent to account for the percentage of turnover to be reasonably expected and calculated, and will help the Company's profit management.
+The variable payment terms will enable the rent to account for the percentage of turnover to be reasonably expected and calculated, and will help the Group's profit management.

-The Company expects that the proportion of variable rental expenses to store sales in the future will be comparable to that of the current year.
+The Group expects that the proportion of variable rental expenses to store sales in the future will be comparable to that of the current year.

-The Company has been severely affected by the COVID-19 pandemic in 2021 and 2020.
-The Company negotiated the lease of the building with the lessor and obtained some lessors' agreement to unconditionally reduce the rental amount from January 1 to September 30, 2021 and January 1 to December 31, 2020.
+The Group has severely affected the market economy due to the COVID-19 pandemic in 2021 and 2020.
+The Group negotiated the lease of the building with the lessor and obtained some lessors' agreement to unconditionally reduce the rental amount from January 1 to September 30, 2021 and January 1 to December 31, 2020.